DrZhivago1/DocWalledVitals/README.md

 	-[sd] Goodnight
 	-[sd] Medic Addons

-Credits:
+# Credits:
-sulusdacor- for his mod "[sd] medicaddons" (which I highly suggest you get). zzz- for the original mod mine is based off, "Wall Vitals Monitor".
+    -sulusdacor- for his mod "[sd] medicaddons" (which I highly suggest you get).
+    -zzz- for the original mod mine is based off, "Wall Vitals Monitor".
-And of course all the beautiful mod creators/users out in the RimVerse.
+    -And of course all the beautiful mod creators/users out in the RimVerse.